WildaSoftware/Feedybacky/README.md

 * **requestSuccess** - message visible after successful POST request sent.
 * **requestFail** - message visible after unsuccessful POST request sent.
 * **powered** - message on bottom of the plugin screen.

+`extraInfo` - optional callback function with no parameter which only returns JSON object.
+Keys and values of the object are merged with standard request information (next to "message", "timestamp" etc.).
+It can be used to pass extra data specific to the web application, such as user ID.

 ### Authors ###